 Groundwater movement has been found throughout the Dry Valleys and occurs in both shallow and deep ground waters (Cartwright and Harris, 1981).
 Shallow ground waters occur near the soil surface above ice-cemented soil (Cartwright and Harris, 1981; Harris et al., 2007; Head et al., 2007; Levy et al., 2011; Webster et al., 2003).
 These flows have been found throughout Taylor Valley during the summer season and several have been traced to melting snow banks at higher elevations (Harris et al., 2007; Levy et al., 2011).
-The concentration of solutes in shallow groundwater is greater than in nearby streams or glacial ice and the water is isotopically heavy, indicating modification of these waters by evaporation (Hagedorn et al., 2010; Harris et al., 2007; Levy et al., 2011).
+The concentration of solutes in shallow groundwater is greater than in nearby streams or glacial ice and the water is isotopically heavy, indicating modification of these waters by evaporation (Harris et al., 2007; Levy et al., 2011).
 Brines transported by shallow groundwaters are carried downslope and accumulate at the bottoms of basin and depressions.
-Depressions in the Dry Valleys are often moist and contain high concentrations of salt, which is attributed to leaching of salts from surrounding soils (Campbell and Claridge, 1982).
+Depressions in the Dry Valleys are typically moist and contain high concentrations of salt, which is attributed to leaching of salts from surrounding soils (Campbell and Claridge, 1982).

 A deep groundwater flow system has been found in Wright Valley near Don Juan Pond (Harris and Cartwright, 1979, 1981) and similar groundwaters are thought to underlie the permafrost in other regions of the Dry Valleys (Cartwright and Harris, 1981).
-A significant source of water to Don Juan Pond is upwelling of groundwater at an average rate of 30 m per day (Harris and Cartwright, 1979).
-Groundwaters in Don Juan Pond are unique in that they are composed of CaCl2, a composition typically found in deep oil field brines, hydrothermal fluids, or evaporite deposits in other parts of the world (Garrett, 2004).
-Because CaCl2 brine has a eutectic temperature below -50.4°C (Marion, 1997), Don Juan Pond remains unfrozen during much of the Antarctic winter and the groundwater remains liquid despite permafrost temperatures of -16 to -18°C (Harris and Cartwright, 1981).
-A similar, and possibly connected, groundwater system is thought to influence the chemistry of bottom waters in Lake Vanda, although Lake Vanda contains more Mg and Na than Don Juan Pond (Green and Canfield, 1984).
+The groundwaters near Don Juan Pond are unique in that they are composed of CaCl2, a composition typically found in deep oil field brines, hydrothermal fluids, or evaporite deposits in other parts of the world (Garrett, 2004).
+The upwelling of this water to the surface at an average rate of 30 m3 per day and evaporation has formed Don Juan Pond (Harris and Cartwright, 1979).
+Since CaCl2 brine has a eutectic temperature below -51.8°C (Marion, 1997), Don Juan Pond remains unfrozen during much of the Antarctic winter and the groundwater remains liquid despite permafrost temperatures of -16 to -18°C (Harris and Cartwright, 1981).
+A similar, and possibly connected, groundwater system is thought to influence the chemistry of bottom waters in Lake Vanda, although Lake Vanda contains more Mg and Na than does Don Juan Pond (Green and Canfield, 1984).